thephpleague/commonmark/README.md

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/6250954a-f9e8-4e49-bb17-ec24b006e33b/big.png)](https://insight.sensiolabs.com/projects/6250954a-f9e8-4e49-bb17-ec24b006e33b)

 **league/markdown** is a Markdown parser for PHP which supports the full [CommonMark] spec.
 It is directly based on [stmd.js] by [John MacFarlane] \([@jgm]\).

+## Goals

+While other Markdown parsers focus on speed, or try to enable a wide range of flavors, this parser will strive to match the C and JavaScript implementations of CommonMark to make a logical and similar API.

+We will always focus on CommonMark compliance over speed, but performance improvements will definitely happen during efforts to reach v1.0.0 and afterwards.

 ## Installation